 Welcome!
-My name is Nikolaos Frantzeskakis, and I am a Ph.D. candidate in Political Science at Michigan State University.
-I study Comparative politics and research methods with a focus on elections and legislatures in Africa.
+My name is Nikolaos Frantzeskakis, and I am an Assistant Professor at the Department of Political Science and International Studies at the University of Birmingham.
+I study Comparative politics and research methods with a focus on reprepsentation, elections, and legislatures in Africa.

 Data on legislative speeches are scarce for most regions, let alone Africa.
 To resolve this issue, I utilize advanced computational methods, including transformer models, to create datasets which will allow me to understand the ways in which MPs position themselves towards the executive, represent their home constituents, and prioritize among various policy areas.
 The compiled dataset covers Ghana, Botswana, Malawi, Uganda, Zambia, and Zimbabwe.

 I completed my undergraduate studies in Greece, where I earned my B.A. in Political Science and Public Administration from the University of Athens in 2015.
 I graduated from the University of Missouri with an M.A in Political Science in 2018.
 In 2020, I received an M.A in Political Science as well as a certificate in computational modeling from Michigan State University.
 I received my PhD in Political Science from Michigan State University in 2023.